-The number of children referred to KAPE in 2022 increased greatly.
-The Adoption Services Branch has requested a management report modification to identify children who are post-TPR and do not have an identified adoptive home so that needed KAPE referrals can be identified more efficiently.
-The report is still under development.
+The Adoption Services Branch requested a management report modification to identify children who are post-TPR and do not have an identified adoptive home so that needed KAPE referrals can be identified more efficiently.
 The Adoption Services Branch began tracking and staffing these cases on a regular basis with the regions and WWK supervisors in 2022.
 Recently, the Permanency Services and Transitional Services branches have collaborated to support and serve older youth in OOHC.
 The independent living specialists within the branch facilitate transition plans for youth at 17 and within 90 days of transitioning out of care at age 18.
 The independent living specialists now invite the CFRM specialist, along with the youth's DCBS worker, to the transition plan meeting.